 April 3, 2013

 At Zengeza 1 High School in Zimbabwe, students have long called two of their buildings the Harvard Campus.
 They named them in hopes that, at least every other year, someone from their impoverished but proud school of 2,500 students, all of them from families earning less than $300 a year, would be admitted to the Ivy League.
-Read the full Berkeley News article.
+Read the full Berkeley News article(link is external).

 March 5, 2013